Oncogenetics department

 The department contributes towards research protocols in oncogenetics, both at national and international level.
 The main themes include:

-• interpretation of genetic variants
+• Interpretation of genetic variants.

-• monitoring of individuals at risk
+• Monitoring of individuals at risk.

-• development of research in association with specific therapies
+• Development of research in association with specific therapies.

 Partnerships

-• At international level: international consortia
+• At international level: International consortiums

 Dispensed training